ocatias/AMP_FIDO-/README.md

 so do not set the prefill percentage to high.

 - **Benchmark for different spin numbers**
-Can be run exactly with the same parameters as "BENCHMARKING PROGRAM".
+Can be run exactly with the same parameters as "Benchmarkign program".
 Executes the specified operations with varying numbers of "spin" numbers (loop repititions that a dequeuer waits for if it arrives before an entry is stored).